rollno748/Extended-csv-dataset-config/README.md

 ## Introduction

 This plugins provide additional features over the CSV data set config element for Jmeter.
-This also provides additional parameterisation feature.
+This also provides additional parameterization feature.

-This will enable LoadRunner users to have the same parameter advantage in Apache Jmeter
+This will enable **LoadRunner** users, the privilege of having similar parameter advantage in **Apache JMeter**

 ## Required Components

-1. Apache Jmeter
+1. Apache JMeter components
+2. Apache JMeter core

 ## Jmeter Target